SFEley/sinatra-flash/README.markdown

     flash.sweep              # Rotates the flash manually, discarding _now_ and moving _next_ into its place

 ### Sessions
 The basic _concept_ of flash messages relies on having an active session for your application.
-Sinatra::Flash is built on the assumption that Sinatra's `session` helper points to something useful, and ensures that it does.
-If you've already set up Rack::Session::Cookie or done `enable sessions` or whatever, that session will be used.
-If you haven't, the `after` hook will enable sessions on your behalf using Sinatra's defaults.
-You'll probably get better results by configuring it yourself.
+Sinatra::Flash is built on the assumption that Sinatra's `session` helper points to something that will persist beyond the current request.
+You are responsible for ensuring that it does.
+No other assumptions are made about the session -- you can use any [session strategy][17] you like.

+(**Note:** Early versions of this extension attempted to detect the absence of a session and create one for you at the last moment.
+Thanks to [rkh][15] for [pointing out][16] that this is unreliable in Sinatra.
+You'll have to be a grownup now )

 ### Scoped Flash
 If one flash collection isn't exciting enough for your application stack, you can have multiple sets of flash messages scoped by a symbol.
 Each has its own lifecycle and will _not_ be rotated by any Web request that ignores it.